-- Oral or written reprimand - Referral for mandated evaluation and/or counseling to be undertaken at the student's expense - Warning - Suspension from the School or a School program or activity for a specific period of time - Expulsion from the School or a program or activity on a permanent basis - Denial of readmission to the School or a School program or activity - Restitution - Probation - Referral to counseling services or other appropriate services
+- Oral and written reprimand - Referral for mandated evaluation and/or counseling to be undertaken at the student's expense - Warning - Suspension from the School, or from a School program or activity for a specific period of time - Expulsion from the School, a from a School program or activity on a permanent basis - Denial of readmission to the School, or to a School program or activity - Restitution - Probation

-Certain Code of Student Conduct violations such as assault, possession of controlled or illegal substances, sexual assault, theft, and any other type of physical violence against another member of the School community (not including self-defense) may result in expulsion.
+Certain Code of Student Conduct violations such as assault, possession of controlled or illegal substances, sexual assault, theft and any other type of physical violence against another member of the School community (not including self-defense) may result in expulsion.
 Students who have been sanctioned have the right to follow the appeals process detailed below.